Ehsan Tabari

-Ehsan Tabari (احسان طبری; 8 February 1917 – 29 April 1989) was an Iranian philosopher, poet, and literary figure who contributed to the modernization of literature and cultural debates in twentieth century Iran.
+Ehsan Tabari (احسان طبری; 8 February 1917 – 29 April 1989) was an Iranian philosopher, poet, and literary figure who contributed to the modernization of literature and cultural debates in twentieth-century Iran.
 He also promoted the study of Marxist philosophy in the country.
 A founding member and theoretician of the Tudeh Party of Iran, he participated actively in its political activities, which advocated social reform and economic equality.

 Biography

-Tabari was born in 8 February 1917 in Sari, Qajar Iran.
-He was fluent in 8 languages and known for his work in writing and translating poetry, as well as conducting research in linguistics.
+Tabari was born on 8 February 1917 in Sari, Qajar Iran.
+He was fluent in 7 languages and known for his work in writing and translating poetry, as well as conducting research in linguistics.

+He joined the Tudeh Party when it was formed in 1941 and fled to the Soviet Union when it was declared illegal a few years later, working as an announcer for Radio Moscow.
+He later moved to East Germany, got a doctorate in philosophy in Berlin, and taught at German universities.